 Hobart Waterfront to Mona Art Museum

-There’s a very easy 12 km cycle (12 km with an electric bike is a cinch!) along the beautiful Hobart Cycleway, visiting the famous Hobart Botanical Gardens and then on to the Museum of Old and Modern Art.
+There is an easy 12 km cycle (12 km with an electric bike is a cinch) along the beautiful Hobart Cycleway to MONA.
+On the way visit the famous Hobart Botanical Gardens, Moonah Art Centre and stunning industrial murals.

 You’ll be amazed at this remarkable museum that has captured the imagination of international visitors.
-It’s one of the best things to do in Hobart (beside ride there on a hire bike!).
-It even has great coffee shop/restaurants where you can sit and relax before your fun ride home.
+It’s one of the best things to do in Hobart.
+It even has great coffee shops/restaurants where you can sit and relax before your ride home.

 Eastern Shore Foreshore Bike Track

 There are around 20 wonderful kilometres of foreshore bike track on the other side of the harbour from the city.

 The winding track follows the coastline, you can stop for lunch at the fantastically located Waterfront Hotel on the marina as well as a growing number of fine cafes and restaurants around Bellerive Village.
 Continue around the coast to explore the Fort at Kangaroo Bluff or the famous Blundstone Arena and some wonderful white sand beaches.
 Unfortunately crossing the Tasman Bridge is a harrowing experience!
 It is narrow and difficult, so take great care.
 A free (if you have a bicycle) Ferry service now operates 7am to 9am and 4pm to 5pm, which is definitely the better option if you can work in with the timetable.